 Our early ventures included a card table at the very fist Boston South End Open Market (later SoWa Open Market).
 We also tested the waters with our first, modest website.
 Since we all lived in smaller condos in downtown Boston, we offered reduced size paper reproductions of our maps to other city dwellers and the response was positive.
 While our early success allowed us to achieve our goal of purchasing new maps, we were able to invest more in our businesses, purchasing maps and investing in technologies and equipment to improve how we scanned our maps and printed our reproductions.

 Over the years, we grew from working out of our homes and attending weekend markets and holiday craft fairs around Boston.
 The card table grew into our mobile store, a tent that we stocked with antique maps, fine art reproductions as well as our own line of customizable cartographic gifts.
 After being asked thousands of times "where is your store?" at all those craft fairs, we took the leap and opened our first retail store on Bow Street in Harvard Square, Cambridge in 2008.
 Yes, 2008.
 We all discussed that if we survived the great recession then our business was indeed viable.
 Thanks to our customers, we actually grew in leaps in bounds during what was a rough time in retail.
 Brian had recently started Boston Coasters brand, expanding our reach beyond antique maps.
-Via Boston Coasters, we produce customizable products that we call "functional art" featuring the indie art and photos from local and emerging artists.
+Via Boston Coasters, we produced customizable products that we call "functional art" featuring the indie art and photos from local and emerging artists.